Falls in the Elderly: Causes & How to Prevent Them

 - Be compassionate and mindful of the tone and language you use.
 Explain to them why you are worried.

-- Be persistent and recognize if one conversation is not be enough.
+- Be persistent and recognize if one conversation is not enough.
 Talk as many times as necessary.
 Falls in the elderly, risk factors, and prevention have to be clearly explained.

 - Be open, listen carefully, and adapt your strategy to the feedback you get from your loved ones.